CALIFORNIA, USA —

 Is there any help for individuals on oxygen or sleep machines that require electricity?

-For those enrolled in PG&E's Medical Baseline Program, customers with qualifying medical conditions, such as those who need oxygen or sleep machines, would have received advanced notice of power outages in their area.
+For those enrolled in PG&E's Medical Baseline Program, customers with qualifying medical conditions, such as those who need oxygen or sleep machines, will receive advanced notice of power outages in their area.
 However, PG&E does not offer additional assistance to those on life-saving medical equipment in the event of a power outage.

 If my groceries go bad due to the outage, will PG&E replace them?